 The most famous local dish is definitely cochinita pibil — a dish of pit-cooked pork that’s marinated in an acidic citrus juice and seasoned with annatto.
 It’s basically like pulled pork only way better, and you get to make tacos with it!

 Other must-try items here include poc chuc (marinated pork), sopa de lima (lime soup), and papadzules — corn tortillas filled with hard-boiled eggs and covered in a pumpkin seed sauce.
 It sounds weird but it’s delicious!

 Be sure to skip breakfast if you sign up for this excellent food tour.
-It takes you first to a local market, then a seafood restaurant, and finally to a gelato shop.
-The tour starts at 10:30AM and lasts three hours for $55 per person.
+It takes you to several markets and many street food stalls.
+The tour starts at 10:30AM and lasts three hours for $59 per person.

-There’s also this popular Airbnb Experience where you visit a market and then sample several vegetarian dishes in a local’s home.
+There’s also this popular food tour where you visit a market and then sample several dishes in a local’s home.
 It runs from 4-7PM and costs $58 each.

 Mexican cuisine is so diverse and delicious.
 No matter how you choose to experience it (on a tour, street stands, restaurants, on the beach…), just make sure you sample it all!

 10. Take a Cooking Class (one of the best things to do in Merida for foodies)

 Do you know what’s even better than trying local food?
 Trying local food that you cooked yourself!
 One of the most rewarding things you can do in Merida is taking a cooking class, and you’ve got lots of options.